f3d-app/f3d/doc/user/03-OPTIONS.md

 python script.py | f3d - --output=- | display
 ```

-It's also possible to output animations to a video using piping with FFmpeg:
+F3D can also output animations to a video using piping with FFmpeg:

 ```
 f3d path/to/file.glb --output-video=- | ffmpeg -f h264 -i - path/to/video.mp4